Skip to main content

 • Perfect for seasoning meat: Its flakes adhere beautifully to steaks, poultry, and fish, forming an even crust during cooking.

-From 24 Years of Experience: After 6 years using Diamond Crystal exclusively at Purple Café and 18 more years at home, it's the only brand I recommend.
+From 24 Years of Experience: After years using Diamond Crystal exclusively in professional kitchens and at home, it's the only brand I recommend.
 The lighter, flakier crystals make seasoning more precise and forgiving.
-We went through cases of it monthly at the restaurant, and I've never switched brands at home.
+Professional kitchens go through cases of it monthly, and I've never switched brands at home.
 Read my complete Diamond Crystal Kosher Salt review for more details.

 Chefs often prefer Diamond Crystal for tasks ranging from brining to finishing, and home cooks quickly notice the difference when they switch from table salt.